jleath/Gitlet/proj1/spec/proj1.md

 ![WordNet](wordnet-fig2.png "WordNet")

 A graph consists of a set of V vertices and E edges (represented by arrows in the above figure) between vertices.
 For example, in the graph above, V = 23 and E = 23.
-One of these edegs is from "increase" to "jump leap", indicating that the synset "increase" is a hypernym of "jump leap".
+One of these edges is from "increase" to "jump leap", indicating that the synset "increase" is a hypernym of "jump leap".

 Your first task in this assignment is to read in the provided synset and hyponym datafiles (see further down on this page for the structure of the synset and hyponym files).
 To represent the arrows, we'll be using a class from the ```edu.princeton.cs.algs4``` package called Digraph (which you can import with ```edu.princeton.cs.algs4.Digraph```.
 You can think of this class as having only a constructor and an addEdge method (it actually has more, but you won't be using them directly, as you'll instead be relying on a provided GraphHelper class, described further below):